Alberto Aquilani: Fiorentina

 Aquilani returned to Liverpool for pre-season training in preparation for their 2012–13 season.
 He was included in the squad for Liverpool's pre-season tour of North America and played 45 minutes in the opening match against Toronto FC.
 The club accepted an undisclosed fee for the midfielder from Fiorentina in Italy, and his transfer was completed on 3 August 2012.
-Following the transfer, Aquilani averred that only an excessive price that Liverpool had placed on him had prevented him completing permanent moves to Milan and Juventus following his successful loan spells.
+Following the transfer, Aquilani averred that only an excessive price that Liverpool had placed on him had prevented him completing permanent moves to AC Milan and Juventus following his successful loan spells.
 Fiorentina revealed that Aquilani had only cost the club €790,000 as other cost.
 Liverpool allowed Aquilani to leave the club for free thus Roma also received nothing from the bonus clause.

-On 26 January 2014 in a match against Genoa Aquilani scored his first career hat-trick in a thrilling 3–3 draw.
+On 26 January 2014, in a match against Genoa, Aquilani scored his first career hat-trick in a thrilling 3–3 draw.
 Aquilani reached the 2014 Coppa Italia Final with Fiorentina that season, where they were defeated by Napoli.
 The following season, Fiorentina finished the league in fourth place for a third consecutive season, while also reaching the semi-finals of the 2014–15 UEFA Europa League.